Blue Arena

-The Blue Arena is a multi-purpose arena in Loveland, Colorado, 55 mi northeast of Denver.
+The Blue Arena (formerly Budweiser Events Center) is a multi-purpose arena in Loveland, Colorado, 55 mi northeast of Denver.
 It has 24 luxury suites, 777 club seats and 6,800 general admission seats.
 The arena is located on The Ranch Events Complex (formerly the Larimer County Fairgrounds and Events Complex) and is owned by Larimer County, Colorado.
 The facility and ticket sales are managed by OVG360 (a division of Oak View Group).
 It is home to the AHL Colorado Eagles ice hockey team and is the former home of the Colorado Lightning indoor soccer team, the Colorado Chill women's basketball team, and the Denver Dream women's football team.

 It was also home to the Colorado Ice/Crush indoor football team from 2007 until 2017 and served as home of the Colorado Spartans starting in 2024.
-As of 2025, the Colorado Spartans are now a professional indoor football team based in Denver, Colorado.
-They are an expansion team that are current members of the National Arena League.
-They now play their home games at the Denver Coliseum in Denver, Colorado.
+As of 2025, the Spartans now play their home games at the Denver Coliseum in Denver, Colorado.